PPSR Search: What is it? How does it Work?

 Similarly, if you're leasing or hiring our good for 12 months or longer, you should register your interest in these assets.
 This means that if the consumer doesn't meet their contractual obligations, you have registered and enforceable interest in the asset, that stands outside the contract.

 Registration on the PPSR gives you protection beyond the clauses of your contract.

-If you're buying a second hand vehicle from a car dealer, the dealer is legally obliged only to sell a vehicle with clear title so you won't need to conduct your own PPSR search.
+If you're buying a second-hand vehicle from a car dealer, the dealer is legally obliged only to sell a vehicle with a clear title so you won't need to conduct your own PPSR search.

 What is personal property?

 Personal property includes pretty much any property apart from real estate.

 - crops and livestock

 As an individual, you'll really only need to use the PPSR when you're actually buying an item.
 If you're taking out a loan to purchase an asset, be aware that your lender will register their interest on the PPSR, giving them the reduced risk of lending that means you get a lower interest rate on your loan.